Abhay-Lejith/ML_App/README.md

-# MediPal LENS PRO
+# DiagnoTech

-A Windows application built using Flutter which diagnoses diseases based on an ML image classification algorithm .
 Cutting-Edge Medical Image Classifier for Disease Inference: Revolutionizing Healthcare through AI.
+A Windows application built using Flutter which diagnoses diseases based on an ML image classification model .

 ## Description